 Every restaurant needs to have a set protocol to handle all situations like this.
 Included should be a documented complaint communication procedure and a process for handling the investigation.
 Similarly, there should be a prepared notice for the person who is being accused.
 Finally, there should also be an opportunity for the accused to present his or her side of the story.

 In order to avoid lawsuits, it is also important for the restaurant to be consistent with disciplinary protocols and enforce the appropriate consequence if in fact the alleged behavior really happened.

 Harassment can be based on a variety of factors that differ from the one doing the harassment, such as race, sex, and disability.
 Experiencing uncomfortable situations in the workplace may be more than an offense against an individual.
 It can be a crime committed against the law, which is why this topic has become a very important for every organization.

-The Workplace Harassment workshop will help give participants the tools necessary to recognize harassment in the workplace as well understand your rights and responsibilities under the law, with regard to safety in the workplace.
-Through this workshop your participants will recognize that it is necessary for everyone to help create programs that teach employees to identify harassment and exercise anti-harassment policies.
+The Workplace Harassment workshop will give participants the tools necessary to recognize harassment, and an understanding of their rights and responsibilities under the law.
+In addition, participants will recognize the necessity for everyone to participate in identifying harassment, and adhering to anti-harassment policies.